 - Libby P. J Am Coll Cardiol 2017;70:2278-89.

-Keywords: ACC Publications, Cardiology Interventions, United States Food and Drug Administration, Acute-Phase Proteins, Adaptive Immunity, American Heart Association, Antibodies, Monoclonal, Anti-Inflammatory Agents, Arteries, Arthritis, Juvenile, Arthritis, Rheumatoid, Atherosclerosis, Biological Markers, Basement Membrane, Carcinoma, Basal Cell, Cardiovascular Diseases, Cholesterol, Cholesterol, LDL, Colchicine, Coronary Artery Disease, C-Reactive Protein, Cryopyrin-Associated Periodic Syndromes, Diabetes Mellitus, Drug Delivery Systems, Endothelial Cells, Endothelium, Familial Mediterranean Fever, Fibrinogen, Fibrinolysis, Glucans, Glucose, Gout, Hepatocytes, Hypertension, Immunity, Innate, Inflammation, Interleukin-1, Interleukin-6, Leukocytes, Lipids, Liver, Lung Neoplasms, Matrix Metalloproteinase 2, Methotrexate, Muscle, Smooth, Vascular, Myocardial Infarction, Neoplasms, Neutropenia, omega-Chloroacetophenone, Oncogenes, Orphan Drug Production, Osteoarthritis, Pharmaceutical Preparations, Plasminogen Inactivators, Research Personnel, Rheumatology, Risk, Risk Factors, Risk Reduction Behavior, Running, Secondary Prevention, Sepsis, Smoking, Stroke, Thrombosis
+Keywords: ACC Publications, Cardiology Interventions, United States Food and Drug Administration, Acute-Phase Proteins, Adaptive Immunity, American Heart Association, Antibodies, Monoclonal, Anti-Inflammatory Agents, Arteries, Arthritis, Juvenile, Arthritis, Rheumatoid, Atherosclerosis, Biomarkers, Basement Membrane, Carcinoma, Basal Cell, Cardiovascular Diseases, Cholesterol, Cholesterol, LDL, Colchicine, Coronary Artery Disease, C-Reactive Protein, Cryopyrin-Associated Periodic Syndromes, Diabetes Mellitus, Drug Delivery Systems, Endothelial Cells, Endothelium, Familial Mediterranean Fever, Fibrinogen, Fibrinolysis, Glucans, Glucose, Gout, Hepatocytes, Hypertension, Immunity, Innate, Inflammation, Interleukin-1, Interleukin-6, Leukocytes, Lipids, Liver, Lung Neoplasms, Matrix Metalloproteinase 2, Methotrexate, Muscle, Smooth, Vascular, Myocardial Infarction, Neoplasms, Neutropenia, omega-Chloroacetophenone, Oncogenes, Orphan Drug Production, Osteoarthritis, Pharmaceutical Preparations, Plasminogen Inactivators, Research Personnel, Rheumatology, Risk, Risk Factors, Risk Reduction Behavior, Running, Secondary Prevention, Sepsis, Smoking, Stroke, Thrombosis

 < Back to Listings